funkfinger/binkey-data/ai-memory/memory-context.md

 - User uses VS Code with the Paste Image extension for editing Markdown files.
 - User prefers VS Code project settings to be configured in the .vscode folder for the Paste Image extension to automatically save images to the attachments directory.

+## AI Memory Management

+- User prefers AI memory context to be saved in an ai-memory folder and wants to review it before git commit for security reasons.
+- User wants new memories created with the remember tool to also be automatically added to the ai-memory/memory-context.md file to keep it synchronized.
+- User requires strict security measures to ensure absolutely no sensitive or private data gets checked into git, especially in the memory-context.md file.

 ## Usage Instructions

 To use this memory context: